-Social Security is funded on a modified payas-you-go basis.
+Social Security is funded on a modified pay-as-you-go basis.
 This means the benefits of a given generation of workers are paid primarily by taxes levied on succeeding generations of workers.
 This makes it appropriate to measure Social Security's unfunded obligation on an "open-group" basis, which includes the taxes and benefits of workers expected to enter the system in the future.
 Since workers receive benefits after they pay taxes, excluding future new entrants would ultimately lead to a situation where the valuation includes workers receiving benefits, but not the active workers paying for those benefits.
 The result would not be an appropriate measure of Social Security's unfunded obligation.

 Traditionally, Social Security's unfunded obligation has been measured over a 75-year valuation period.
 This period was chosen because it includes the entire future lifetimes of nearly all current participants.
-The trustees' report states that the system's unfunded obligation over the next 75 years is 1.6 percent of taxable payroll, or 0.6 percent of GDP.
-In discounted present value as of Jan.
-1, 2008, this amounts to \$4.3 trillion.
-The dollar amount of this unfunded obligation is actually \$0.4 trillion lower than shown in the 2007 report.
-The \$4.7 trillion dollar amount in the 2007 report was expected to increase by about \$0.4 trillion due to advancing the valuation date by one year and including the additional year 2082.
-However, changes in data, methods, and assumptions more than offset this increase.
+The trustees report that the system's unfunded obligation over the next 75 years is \$4.7 trillion in discounted present value.
+This unfunded obligation represents 1.8 percent of taxable payroll and 0.7 percent of GDP over the valuation period.
+The dollar amount of this unfunded obligation is only \$0.1 trillion higher than shown in the 2006 report.
+This dollar amount was increased by about 0.3 trillion due to advancing the valuation date by 1 year and including the additional year 2081.
+However, changes in data, methods, and assumptions offset most of this increase.